grafana/alloy/docs/sources/reference/components/beyla/beyla.ebpf.md

 If set to `autodetect`, Beyla will try to automatically detect if it is running inside Kubernetes, and enable the metadata decoration if that's the case.

+`cluster_name` if not set, Beyla tries to detect the cluster name from the Kubernetes API.

 ### routes block

 This block is used to configure the routes to match HTTP paths into user-provided HTTP routes.